Sheet 5.1 LLM agents#

 Exercise 5.1.4: Memory

 1. Take a look at the approach for handling message memory above.
-Recall the generative agnet architecture that was discussed in the lecture.
+Recall the generative agent architecture that was discussed in the lecture.
 What is the difference between this simple approach and the memory implementation in the generative agents?
 What are respective (dis)advantages of either approach?